SanadHantash/Html-Task/README.md

 # Html-Task

-## exercises for making list,table and form using html without css
+## exercises for making list,table and form using html.